 Before beginning, have these materials at hand:

 - Matching thread.
-While your intention is to repair the sweater by darning it, sometimes damaged sweaters will also need to be sewn.
+While you intend to repair the sweater by darning it, sometimes damaged sweaters will also need to be sewn.

-- A darning needle (sometimes called a "darner"), which is an oversized composite plastic or metal needle with an eye on one end that's large enough to pass yarn through.
+- Darning needle.
+Sometimes called a "darner," a darning needle is an oversized composite plastic or metal needle with an eye on one end that's large enough to pass yarn through.

-- Small scissors for cutting yarn and thread.
+- Small scissors.
+Use small scissors to cut yarn and thread.

-- You may want to get a small embroidery hoop as well (optional).
+- Small embroidery hoop.
+You may want to get a small embroidery hoop as well.
 Some repairs go better with a hoop to hold the area you're repairing, although in most cases a mushroom darner will work fine.

 How to Darn

-Darning is really pretty simple.
-Look over this basic darning tutorial on How to Darn a Sock before you begin.
-It always helps to actually see what performing the instructions looks like.
+Darning is pretty simple.
+Learn how to darn a sock before you begin.
+It always helps to see what performing the instructions looks like.

 - Using the tutorial as a general guide, place the darning mushroom under the area in need of repair.
 Get the yarn threaded through your darning needle.
-Now weave your darning needle in a straight line (and parallel to one of the directions of the sweater's weave) in-and-out of the sweater, starting about a half-inch to the left of the hole and starting about a half-inch below it.
-At the completion of your first pass, turn the needle around and repeat the process next to your first line of yarn.
-The second pass (and all following passes) should be about the same distance from the previous pass so as to provide the best match for the original sweater.
+Now weave your darning needle in a straight line (and parallel to one of the directions of the sweater's weave) in-and-out of the sweater, starting about 1/2 inch to the left of the hole and starting about 1/2 inch below it.
+After your first pass, turn the needle around and repeat the process next to your first line of yarn.
+The second pass (and all following passes) should be about the same distance from the previous pass to provide the best match for the original sweater.
 In other words, finely woven sweaters need fine repair weaves and coarsely woven sweaters need coarse repair weaves to match.
 The in-and-out pattern you'll weave should also match the weave dimensions of the sweater.

 - You can finish your ends in several ways.
 Some prefer just to weave the last row a little longer and leave the yarn untied.
 Others prefer a small knot, although you have to be careful that it's on the inside of the sweater and doesn't show.
 Or you may prefer to use a little thread to stitch the beginnings and ends of both the horizontal and vertical weaves to the sweater's adjacent yarns.